indexsupply/shovel/indexsupply.com/shovel/docs/index.md

     "u_minimal" UNIQUE, btree (ig_name, src_name, block_num, tx_idx)
 ```

 `src_name`, `ig_name`, and `block_num` are used in the case of a reorg.
-When a reorg is detected, Shovel will delete rows from its `shovel.task_updates` and `shovel.ig_updates` tables and for each pruned block Shovel will also delete rows from the integration tables using the aforementioned columns.
+When a reorg is detected, Shovel will delete rows from `shovel.task_updates` and for each pruned block Shovel will also delete rows from the integration tables using the aforementioned columns.

 ### Printing the Schema